 If you’re looking for the best souvenirs to buy in the Netherlands, we got you covered.
 Finding the perfect gift in the Netherlands is tough.
-In case you’re wondering, Holland is a specific part of the Netherlands (the area around Amsterdam is Noord Holland).
-Both Jacob and I have visited the Netherlands as tourists as well as lived in the Netherlands.
-Since we’re focusing on Amsterdam, technically, looking for souvenirs from Holland is technically correct.
+Jacob and I live in the Netherlands.
+Since we’re focusing on Amsterdam, technically, looking for souvenirs from Holland is technically correct if you’re souvenir shopping in Amsterdam.
 Keep reading for our favorite gift ideas from the Netherlands.

-This does contain affiliate links to Amazon, however these are Dutch gifts that Jacob and I have actually sent our families with tips for finding these gifts in the Netherlands.
-(Enjoy your cold and rainy holiday in Amsterdam. ? ) Many of these things are a lot cheaper to buy in the Netherlands although it's of course possible to buy them online after the fact.
+These are Dutch gifts that Jacob and I have actually sent our families with tips for finding these gifts in the Netherlands without having them shipped within the US.
+(Enjoy your cold and rainy holiday in Amsterdam. ? ) Many of these things are a lot cheaper to buy in the Netherlands although it’s of course possible to buy them online after the fact.

 Clogs from Zaanse Schans